mikyll/Mobile-Systems-M/flashcards.md

 - **lateration** for the localization of nodes.
 With 3 satellites we have 3 spheres (3D points), that indicate 2 points, but typically only one is located on the planet surface;
 - **ToA** (Time of Arrival) to calculate distances.
 Satellites send packets containing a timestamp;

-In order to work, satellites clocks and the device one must be synchronized.
+In order to work, satellites **clocks** and the device one must be **synchronized**.
 Satellites use atomic clocks and perform periodic synching processes, while smartphones, for example, have a less precise clock.
 Typically the position is calculated as a system of 4 (or more) equations in 3 coordinates, obtained for 4 satellites (or more).

 > **NB**: since the GPS is based on electromagnetic signals, it can be affected by obstacles, and that's also the reason why it doesn't work correctly in indoor environments.